NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Xulgath Hardscale.md

 abilities_mid:
   - name: ""
   - name: "Aggressive Block"
-    desc: "`pf2:0`  **Trigger** The hardscale uses the [[Bestiary Ability Glossary/Shield Block|Shield Block]] reaction, and the opponent that triggered Shield Block is adjacent to the hardscale and is not more than one size larger than it\n**Effect** The hardscale makes an Athletics check to [[Actions/Shove|Shove]] the opponent.
+    desc: "`pf2:0`  **Trigger** The hardscale uses the [[Bestiary Ability Glossary/Shield Block|Shield Block]] reaction, and the opponent that triggered Shield Block is adjacent to the hardscale and is not more than one size larger than it\n* * *\n\n**Effect** The hardscale makes an Athletics check to [[Actions/Shove|Shove]] the opponent.
 This shove doesn't increase the hardscale's multiple attack penalty.
 If they roll a critical failure, they get a failure instead.
 If they roll a success, they get a critical success instead."

   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity]]"
     desc: "`pf2:r`  "